 Research

-In broad terms, my interests lie in understanding the molecular mechanisms underlying the production of phenotypic variation in complex traits.
-During my Ph.D. with Todd Castoe, my focus was on investigating the production of phenotypic variation in the expression of toxins in snake venom.
-Snake venoms are a notable evolutionary system because of the high degree of variation in venom composition, even between individuals of the same species.
-Studying this topic means combining inferences derived from several different functional genomic techniques, such as RNA-seq, ATAC-seq, single-cell methods, whole genome sequencing data and more.
+Broadly, I’m interested in identifying the molecular mechanisms underlying the production of phenotypic variation in phenotypic traits.
+During my Ph.D. and postdoc with Todd Castoe, my focus was investigating the molecular drivers of phenotypic variation in the expression of different snake venom genes from venom glands.
+Not only are we studying why venoms are so variable, but also much more generally how different phenotypes arise by fundamentally different genomic processes.
+In the lab, we leverage a broad array of functional genomic methods to study snake venom variation like single-cell sequencing methods, Hi-C, ATAC-seq, RNA-seq, ChIP-seq and whole genome sequencing.
 Below, I go into more detail on specific research themes and work I’ve been involved with.

 Divergent gene regulation and phenotypic variation in non-model systems